saadkhan321/Project6_ND/design-information.md

 #### e.
 View the returned unique identifier for the word scramble.
 The scramble may not be further edited after this point.

+**Response:** Adding a word scramble is realized by utilizing a helper class **createWordScramble**.
+This class will take as inputs, the non-scrambled phrase, its clue and help the user generate appropriate scrambled phrase using the **viewScrambledPhrase()** method.
+Once the user is satisfied with the scrambled word on accepting, the user will then be able to view the 'uniqueID' now associated with that word scramble.

 ### 7. A scramble shall only mix up alphabetic characters, keeping each word together.
 Words are contiguous sequences of alphabetic characters separated by one or more non-alphabetic characters.

+**Response:** This requirement pertains to the implementation level details and is not addressed as part of this design document.

 ### 8. All other characters and spacing will remain as they originally are.

+#### Example: The cat is loud :-). -> Het atc si ulod :-).

+**Response:** This is also an implementation level requirement and is not addressed as part of this design document.

 ### 9. When solving word scrambles, a player will: